Create - Learn - Engage...bring Shakespeare to life in the classroom with our transformative professional development

 Overview

-We offer a range of transformative CPD opportunities for teachers to bring Shakespeare to life in the classroom by exploring practices and techniques directly from our rehearsal rooms.
+Our CPD for teachers aims to bring Shakespeare to life in the classroom by exploring practices and techniques direct from our rehearsal rooms.

 Research into using rehearsal room approaches has shown positive effects on how young people engage with Shakespeare, improvements in vocabulary and problem solving and crucially an increase in young people's enjoyment of learning.
 Find out more about research into our work - Time To Act.